 Brake is a road safety charity working with communities and organisations across the UK to stop the tragedy of road deaths and injuries, make streets and communities safer for everyone, and support people bereaved and seriously injured on roads.
-(We also work in New Zealand and run some global projects.)
+(We also work in New Zealand and run global projects.)

 We are a humanitarian charity, working with urgency and in partnership with others to implement evidence-led solutions to a crisis that affects us all and our planet.
-Read our vision, mission, values and aims.
+Read our vision, values and aims.

 Every day in the UK, five people die on roads and about 60 more are seriously injured, causing needless loss of life and inflicting terrible suffering.